The Moto G6 is a world champion boxer returning to the ring to keep its title.

 There’s even a light-reactive layer under the glass, which creates smooth S-shaped patterns across the rear.
 You don’t normally get that in a cheap phone, right?

 It’s not the first time we’ve seen a great glass back in a more affordable phone, of course.
-The Honor 9 Lite nailed that too.
+The Honor 9 nailed that too.
+But the Moto G6 is quite a bit cheaper than its £379 rival.

 In fact, it has 90 per cent of the glossy extras you get in a more expensive phone.
 There’s a front fingerprint scanner, at least 32GB of storage and a water repellent coating that will keep it safe in the rain.
 Don’t drop it in a pint, though, as it isn’t IP-rated.
 And, let’s be honest, showing off like that was never big or clever anyway.